MiaWeber25/NetApp-mweber2/README.md

 # NetApp-mweber2
-Coursework and Projects for CSCI 465-Network and Application Security
+Coursework for CSCI 465-Network and Application Security

 | Name | Value |
 |:---|:---|